 Do you spend a lot of time browsing the aisles in your local grocery store?
 Have you ever thought it might be nice to get paid a little money for your efforts?
 If so, we've got good news for you.
 There are a number of new businesses popping up that will actually hire you to shop for groceries and deliver them to customer's homes.

 Some of these companies rely almost entirely on smartphone apps to interface with both their customers and their delivery personnel.
-The basic business model is a lot like Uber.
+The basic business model is a lot like that of many popular ride-sharing services.
 Customers use an app to browse through a virtual grocery store and place an order.
 The delivery drivers are independent contractors who use another app (or a special mode inside the same app) to claim the orders that interest them, while rejecting the ones that don't.

 Many of these jobs are extremely flexible – you can log in to start working whenever you want – and also fairly easy to get.
 The pay varies a lot depending on which service hires you, but some people apparently make between $15 and $20 an hour doing this kind of work, which is certainly nothing to sneeze at.